 Why Living In an RV Is Better Than Living In a House

-After retirement, the Friskens sold their home and hit the road.
+After retirement, this Saskatchewan couple sold their home and hit the road.
 They haven’t looked back.

 Life turns on a dime.
 Or, in the case of Darrel and Brenda Frisken, on a chance reunion in April 2017 with old friends at Mr. Bill’s Family Restaurant near their hometown of Lloydminster, Saskatchewan.
 The other couple had just returned after spending the winter travelling in an RV.